 Biological processes create raw biomass materials.
 The raw materials are essentially grown.
 On the other hand, geological processes form the raw materials for fossil fuel energy.
 This process can take thousands of years.
-Therefore, unlike fossil fuels, biomass benefits from a quicker cleaner source of raw material.
+Therefore, unlike fossil fuels, biomass benefits from a quicker, cleaner source of raw material.

 Crucially, we can use biomass to offset climate-polluting fossil fuels.
 In the US, it accounted for 5% of primary energy needs in 2017.

-Today, biomass fuels not only provide a renewable source to generate electricity.
+Today, biomass energy fuels not only provide a renewable source to generate electricity.
 We can also use it to provide energy for our cars and transport.

 Biomass provides as much as 38% of renewable energy in the UK and contributes around 11% of overall energy production.

 Besides, we still burn biomass to produce electricity.
 The raw materials are certainly cleaner.
 However, burning biofuel still emits pollutants into the environment.
 There is some debate.
 Whereas many consider biomass clean energy, the evidence suggests otherwise.
-The Partnership for Policy Integrity, an America think tank and lobbyist for clean energy, says:
+The Partnership for Policy Integrity, an American think tank and lobbyist for clean energy, says:

 “Despite the frequent depiction of biomass as “clean” energy, data from air permit applications and real smokestack tests demonstrate quite clearly that biomass is a heavily polluting technology.”

 For similar reasons to wind power, tidal energy has a lot of future potentials.
 The tides are reliable and predictable.

 Tidal energy also has a long history.
 For example, dams contained water from rising tides as early as 900AD.
 And the released stored water-powered water wheels.
 The resulting energy was used to grind flour for bread.